hashicorp/se-terraform-vault-workshop/azure/INSTRUCTOR_NOTES.md

 1. Hit the Submit button at the bottom.
 1. Wait about 15-20 minutes.
 When your machines are done building you'll see a little notification icon in the upper right corner.
 1. Distribute the public URLs, username, and password to your students.
+1. RDP is running on ports 80, 443, and 3389.
+If the default port (3389) seems blocked, try adding `:80` or `:443` to the end of the workstation URL.

 ## Building an Azure Windows 10 Workstation
 Follow this process to build a Windows 10 workstation image in your own account or location.